-Local brewery sells IPA about mental health awareness
+Shawnee brewery selling beer to raise awareness about mental health

-SHAWNEE, Kan. — A local brewery is hoping to break the stigma when it comes to mental health.
+SHAWNEE, Kan. — A Shawnee brewery is hoping to break the stigma surrounding mental health.

 May is Mental Health Awareness Month.
-Transport Brewery in Shawnee will be selling an IPA called "Things We Don't Say" for the month of May and part of the proceeds will go to a local non-profit, Carl's Cause.
+Transport Brewery in Shawnee will be selling an Indian Pale Ale (IPA) called "Things We Don't Say" for the month of May.
+Part of the proceeds will go to the local nonprofit Carl's House.

 Carl's Cause was started by a local family that lost their son, Carl Specht in 2017 to suicide.
 He had struggled with mental illness.
 Now, his family is trying to change the future of mental health.